 Have you ever gotten to the end of the year and realized that you didn’t get around to teaching some really important areas of content?
-I find that one of my biggest struggles as a teacher is prioritizing content and trying to fit everything that I need to teach my students into the time that I am given with them.
+I find that one of my biggest struggles as a teacher is prioritizing the content I need to include and trying to fit everything that I need to teach my students into the time that I am given with them (only 50 minutes once a week).

 This strategy has helped me become more organized and planned out as I teach different units throughout the year.